-Such puppies go up to a $6K.
+Such puppies go up to $6K.
 But, if you are looking for a family home dog that you plan on spoiling and loving, the price will significantly drop and you can expect it to be somewhere around $800 to $1K.

 How to find reputable Basset Hound breeders?

-Whether you knew it or not, the price of the puppy actually tells you more about the breeder than one might think.
+Whether you knew it or not, the price of the puppy tells you more about the breeder than one might think.

 Almost every time, if the Basset Hound puppy selling-ad offers a price of under $600, you are either looking at a puppy mill add or a backyard breeder ad trying to cash in on his dog.

-Whichever the case is, you definitely want to avoid such offers because, for example, the backyard breeders usually lack the much-needed breeding process experience.
+Whichever the case is, you want to avoid such offers because, for example, the backyard breeders usually lack the much-needed breeding process experience.

 This means that even if they manage to produce a completely healthy litter (in most cases, they don’t), there’s no guarantee that the pups will have the breed standard temperament.